kuku9-net/namachi/content/en/mixed.md

 Adaptation has become everything to them, and they do not look outside of it, nor do they realize what freedoms they are being deprived of.
 When they find fulfillment in winning the competition, they become ruled by the fear of losing it.
 Lacking anything to ground the self, they seek the comfort of belonging to a homogeneous group and internalize hostility toward those who resist *answers* and other cultures.
-Further aggravated, they will look for evidence to support the conclusion that the foreign object is the enemy.
+Further aggravated, they will look for evidence to support the conclusion that the foreign object is the *villain*.
-When they find a reason to accuse their enemies, they justify themselves and gain ease by sharing it among the same A.N.I.s.
+When they find a reason to accuse their *villains*, they justify themselves and gain ease by sharing it among the same A.N.I.s.
 Let's consider the horde of A.N.I. gathered around the *answer* as a single structure.
 Those inside the horde interpreted reality in a distorted way.
 The A.N.I. without self has no concept of standing in reality, so it has nothing to resist the distorted reality.
 This horde accumulates the desires of A.N.I.s and moves the *answer* to further distort reality in a convenient direction for *everyone*.
+Distorted realities produce distorted actions, which in turn lead to distorted results.
+They justify their order and gain peace of mind by defining the *villains* they hold accountable for the distorted results.
 No one is controlling dominance in the horde by their own will.
 Those who can adapt are placed in some positions to appear to exercise control.
 If a person has a self that has behavior that is contrary to the horde movement, then that person will not be placed in that position.